Photo: Hiking at Red Mountain, Canada

 Canadian resorts and businesses will require you to have a Social Insurance Number (SIN) before commencing work for the season.
 You can apply for one of these once you arrive in Canada with your work permit.
 This can generally only be done in major towns so it is necessary to plan a bit of time to do this once you arrive in Canada.

 Many resorts will also require that you have appropriate travel insurance before you start work.
 This will need to be organised in your home country.

 Many of the resorts in Canada are located next to highways, meaning that it can be reasonably easy to move around the resorts in Canada if you wish to do a road trip.
 The Greyhound bus runs services around Canada and can be used to go to other resorts for a trip on your days off.
-It is quite a good service compared to bus services in other countries.
+It is quite a good, efficient service compared to bus services in other countries.

 kijiji.ca is a Canadian classifieds site with ads for many items, including rental properties.

 www.househunting.ca is a site devoted to Canadian rental properties.

 www.craigslist.org/about/sites#CA is the Canadian section of Craiglist which allows people to post ads on any number of things, including properties for rent.